 This is the Rector’s Palace, the setting for the home of the Spice King in season 2, where Daenerys asks for ships to cross the Narrow sea.

 The Jesuit Staircase (Ul. uz Jezuite)

-Further into Old Town you’ll find the Jesuit Staircase, a commanding yet graceful set of stone stairs leading up to Saint Ignatius Church (Crkva sv.
+Further into Old Town you’ll find the Jesuit Staircase.
+This commanding yet graceful set of stone stairs leads up to Saint Ignatius Church (Crkva sv.
 Ignacija).

 Behold!
 The infamous starting point of Cersei Lannister’s Walk of Shame through the streets of King’s Landing in season 5.